juristr/juristr.github.com/_posts/2013-11-19-narrow-path-best-practices-overengineering.md

 We need to keep innovating which is only possible when we allow ourselfs to **exit our usual scheme of taking decisions** by trying to look at our solution from a more distant, objective point of view.
 From now and then, challenge your usual approach; is there a better one?
 How do others solve similar situations, learn from them? **Innovation needs to emerge from the team**, from where production takes place and cannot be done in a separate, independent lab.
 There is too much risk of waste.

 Finally, architects should be more of a leader, a lead dev, a "[coaching architect](/blog/2013/02/the-coaching-architect/)" supporting the team in such decision making, in the process of innovating and for keeping them productive and efficient.
-Moreover they should create connections and facilitate the knowledge sharing process among different projects and teams: _Hey..as far as I know that other guy had a similar problem in his project.
-Connect with him to find out whether his solution might suit your situation as well._
+Moreover they should create connections and facilitate the knowledge sharing process among different projects and teams.

 **References**